vivekmunde/react-pub-sub/MIGRATION.md

 ## Breaking change

+- The versions 1.2 & 2.1 will need `pusu` as a separate dependency to be installed
-The versions 1.2 & 2.1 will allow only one parameter while publishing the data & subscribing to the data.
+- The versions 1.2 & 2.1 will allow only one parameter while publishing the data & subscribing to the data.

 ### 1.1 & 2.0